Chapter 17.24

 Development may be allowed in seismic hazard areas when all of the following apply:

-1. Subdivision within seismic hazard areas shall assure that each resulting lot has sufficient buildable area outside of the hazard area or that appropriate limitations on building and reference to appropriate standards are incorporated into subdivision approval and may be placed as restrictions on the face of the plat;
+1. Subdivision within seismic hazard areas shall ensure that each resulting lot has sufficient buildable area outside of the hazard area or that appropriate limitations on building and reference to appropriate standards are incorporated into subdivision approval and may be placed as restrictions on the face of the plat;

 2. Structures in seismic hazard areas shall conform to applicable analysis and design criteria of the International Building Code;